asp.net.ph

 Remarks

-The INPUT type=image element renders a submit button with an image.
+The input type=image element renders a submit button with an image.
 The value of the src attribute specifies the URI of the image that is used on the button.
 For accessibility reasons, authors should provide alternate text for the image via the alt attribute.

 When a pointing device is used to click on the image, the form is submitted and the click coordinates passed to the server.
 The x value is measured in pixels from the left of the image, and the y value in pixels from the top of the image.